BONE SCANS

 ||

-Yep, we have to stick a limb in there, but the clamps are quite gentle... you're just "stuck" for awhile.
-This machine, unlike the DEXA which rolls back and forth in a linear fashion, takes many sweeps around the leg to gather cross-sections for a "Volumetric Model."
-There is a more in-depth explanation of how the pQCT works at the StraTec medical website.
-We are informed prior to each procedure that we will be exposed to radiation, and all female subjects have pregnancy tests prior to any scanning.
-Total radiation over the duration is about 20.34
+Yep, we surrender a limb in there, but the clamps are gentle... you're just "stuck" for awhile.
+This machine takes many sweeps around the leg to gather cross-sections for a "Volumetric Model."
+We are informed prior to each pQCT procedure that we will be exposed to radiation, and all female subjects have pregnancy tests prior to any scanning.
+Radiation over the duration is about 20.34

-mRem for males and about 44.54 mRem for females.
-(However, for
+mRem for males and 44.54 mRem for females.
+(For

-comparison, total radiation for living in the city of Houston for one year is
+comparison, radiation for living in the city of Houston for a year is

 250 mRem.) |